homeflow/homeflow.github.io/_posts/application-and-homepage/2014-01-04-the-navigation-menu.md

 {% endraw %}
 {% endhighlight %}

-So what about a nested menu to support dropdrowns?
-Here's a code construct that will satisfy this requirement:
+Here's a code construct that will satisfy a menu dropdown requirement:

 {% highlight html %}
 {% raw %}